rizqidjamaluddin/lumi/readme.md

 # Say Hi to Lumi!

-Lumi is a backend web framework on Node JS and Typescript, built for well-structured and complex codebases.
+Lumi is a DI container for Typescript inspired by Laravel.